FStarLang/FStar/doc/book/part1/part1_prop_assertions.rst

 This design has many important consequences, including, briefly:

-* Trust: F* implicitly trusts its encoding to SMT logic and the correctess of the Z3 solver.
+* Trust: F* implicitly trusts its encoding to SMT logic and the correctness of the Z3 solver.

 * Proof irrelevance: Since no proof term is constructed for proofs done by SMT, a program cannot distinguish between different proofs